 Did your loved one cherish a particular park or public space?
 If so, use a memorial fund to create a tribute piece there.
-You could raise funds for a bench, statue, tree, garden, a small free library or another enhancement to the space that commemorates that person’s life.
+You could raise funds for a bench, statue, tree, garden, a small library or another enhancement to the space that commemorates that person’s life.
 Commemorating a loved one with a permanent fixture in the community, like a park bench, public plaque or tree, serves as a celebration of this person’s life and is becoming a more frequent choice in the place of a traditional funeral service.

 7. Paying off outstanding debt